 This does not include existing employees that you pay a salary or a wage.

+Where possible, you should engage local contractor/operators.
 All contractors must have a written contract prior to starting any project work-for example, a formal agreement, letter or purchase order which specifies: